How to Start Self-Editing your Book

 Problem: So how do you know when enough is enough?
 You’ve started and now you can’t stop; no matter how many times you read it, you still find errors.
 When will it ever end?

 Solution: Set yourself a timetable – a schedule for each stage of the process (or all of the stages if you’re working through in one go), but be meticulous with this process and remain as close to the timetable as possible.
 When your time is up, stop!
-Remember, your goal doesn’t have to be perfection at this stage; if you hire an editor, they will tie up the loose ends or point out any looming inconsistencies.
+Remember, your goal doesn’t have to be perfection at this stage; if you hire a professional, they will tie up the loose ends or point out any looming inconsistencies.
 Your aim here is just to help you improve on what you’ve already started, and to save money at the next stage.

 Problem: You’re starting to lose the plot, the characters have gone off the beaten track, you’re no longer sure of the storyline, you’ve read it so many times and now nothing is making sense.
 Is it time to set fire to it and end this misery?